 Assemble a packet for your spouse that includes everything you filed, plus the summons.
 Serve your spouse as soon as possible after leaving.

-Most all other documents can be served by first class mail or hand delivery.
+Once the divorce process has begun and your spouse has been properly served, most documents in your divorce can be served by first class mail or hand delivery.

-Different rules may apply if you are trying to serve someone in the military, out-of-state, in jail, or impossible to locate.
-Check with the clerk of court for more information in these unusual situations, because it may be possible to serve your spouse by publication (meaning, published notice in newspapers).
+Different rules may apply if you're trying to serve someone in the military, out-of-state, in jail, or impossible to locate.
+Military divorces have unique rules.
+Check with the clerk of court for more information about these unusual situations, because it may be possible to serve your spouse by publication (meaning, published notice in newspapers).

-Wyoming law says that when a divorce case begins, the spouses have to disclose certain information to each other within thirty days after the defendant is served with the plaintiff's divorce papers.
-The defendant must send its own disclosure within thirty days after being served with the plaintiff's disclosure.
+Wyoming law requires spouses to disclose certain financial information to each other within 30 days after the defendant is served with the plaintiff's divorce papers.
+The defendant must complete a financial disclosure within 30 days after being receiving the other spouse's disclosure form.

-There's one exception to this rule.
-If you and your spouse already agree to all terms of your divorce and are ready to sign the divorce decree, you don't have to worry about disclosures.
+There's one exception to this rule: if you and your spouse already agree to all the terms in your divorce, and you're ready to sign the divorce decree, you don't have to worry about disclosures.

 In addition to the initial disclosure, both spouses have to complete a Confidential Financial Affidavit and file it with the court.
 This affidavit (also known as a sworn statement) contains even more details about your financial circumstances.
 You may have to attach additional documents to it, such as tax returns and pay stubs.

-See out page on Wyoming Divorce and Family Laws for more information on the divorce process and the legal issues you'll need to consider.
+See our page on Wyoming Divorce and Family Law for more information on the divorce process and the legal issues you'll need to consider.